 The funds under the sub-measure 'preparatory support' will be disbursed according to Point 1(a) of Article 35 of Regulation (EU) No 1303/2013.
-Preparatory support will be disbursed in proportional shares from all relevant Funds included in the LDS.
-Preparatory support will be disbursed at a flat rate to those LAGs which prepare LDS according to the EU and national regulations.
-The purpose of support is to reimburse costs insured in the LAGs during the preparation of LDS.
-This support thus includes measures for training local interested parties, examining the relevant area, the costs of LDS preparation, administrative costs and aid for small pilot projects.
+Preparatory support will be disbursed in a proportional share from all relevant funds included in an LDS.
+Preparatory support will be disbursed at a flat rate to those LAGs which prepare LDSs according to the EU and national regulations.
+The purpose of the support is to enhance the formation of local partnerships and reimburse costs incurred when preparing an LDS.
+This support also includes measures of training local interested parties, study of the relevant area and administrative costs.